Students Rights and Responsibilities: Interpreter Services

 Guidelines for request and use of Sign Language Interpreters:

 To receive interpreter services the student must contact the Interpreter Coordinator at least two weeks before the semester begins, place a request for interpreting services for the upcoming semester, and provide a current schedule.
 This process must be followed so that we can efficiently provide services and accommodations on the first day of class.
-If a student makes any changes to his/her course schedule, he/she must notify the Interpreter Coordinator immediately.
+If a student makes any changes to his or her course schedule, he or she must notify the Interpreter Coordinator immediately.
 The Interpreter Coordinator will have one week from the date of written notification to provide services for any changes to class schedules already in place.

 The responsibilities of the student while using interpreting services will include:

 - Communicate any cancelled classes, tests and absences to the Interpreter Coordinator and Lead Interpreter.
-Acceptable mode of contact with the Interpreter Coordinator is by phone or email at firstname.lastname@example.org or 806.834.0682 (office) or 806.686.1606 (VP).
-The Lead Interpreter, Carolyn Stephens, can be contacted via email at email@example.com or by phone at 806.834.0112 (office).
+Acceptable mode of contact with the Interpreter Coordinator is by email or by phone at 806.742.2405 (office) or 806.686.1606 (VP).
+The Lead Interpreter, Carolyn Stephens, can be contacted via email or by phone at 806.742.2405 (office).
 It is not acceptable for students to call or text the interpreter assigned to the classroom with last minute changes or cancellation; this will result in a no-show/no-call.

 - The student is allowed up to 2 no-show/no-calls per class per semester.
 On the third no-show/no-call, interpreter services will be suspended and remain in suspension until the student has a consultation with the Interpreter Coordinator.
 At this time the Interpreter Coordinator may place additional requirements upon the student for the remaining of the semester.
 (This process is implemented on a class by class basis and does not pertain to the student's entire class schedule.)